 Recently, \citet{mehta-etal-2024-promptly} proposed a framework for explicitly modeling dependencies by combining traditional inference algorithms with prompt-based predictions.
-Their approach first scores local candidate substructures by prompting LLMs, and then finds the best global output via constrained optimization.
-They tested their framework on semantic role labeling and co-reference resolution and showed that enforcing consistency improves performance over unconstrained prediction while guaranteeing structurally valid outputs.
+Their approach first scores local candidate substructures by prompting LLMs and then finds the best global output via constrained optimization.
+They tested their framework on semantic role labeling and co-reference resolution, and showed that enforcing consistency improves performance over unconstrained prediction while guaranteeing structurally valid outputs.
 While these results show the relevance and potential of constrained inference for prompt-based structured prediction, it is not clear \textit{how} we should derive these scores from prompt-based inferences.
-In their work, \citet{mehta-etal-2024-promptly} simply takes the raw likelihood of generating a particular response and directly plugs them into the maximum a posteriori (MAP) inference process.
+In their work, \citet{mehta-etal-2024-promptly} simply take the raw likelihoods of generating particular responses and directly plug them into the maximum a posteriori (MAP) inference process.